drivelling-spinel/tartar/doc/maintain.md

 - Stereo image is more pronounced with stereo separation computation "copied" from Hexen source, replacing original MBF code, and slight volume adjusment applied to sound sources behind the player
 - WAV format sound effect lumps with "metadata" are now supported
+- Native Doom format sound effect lumps with big-endian headers are now supported (these are found in some PWADs originating from Mac computers, in particular old versions of Wolfendoom)

 ### Gameplay changes and bugfixes